Disinhibited social engagement disorder

-Disinhibited social engagement disorder (DSED), or disinhibited attachment disorder, is an attachment disorder in which a child has little to no fear of unfamiliar adults and may actively approach them.
-It can significantly impair a young child's ability to relate with adults and peers, according to the Diagnostic and Statistical Manual of Mental Disorders, as well as put them in dangerous and potentially unsafe conditions, as they may, for example, walk off with a complete stranger in a public place.
+Disinhibited social engagement disorder (DSED), also known as disinhibited attachment disorder, is an attachment disorder in which a child displays little to no fear of unfamiliar adults, and may actively approach them.
+The disorder can significantly impair a young child's ability to relate with adults and peers, and may put them in dangerous and potentially unsafe situations.
+Children with DSED may, for example, be unable to distinguish between a stranger and a parent or guardian, leaving them susceptible to abduction.

-DSED is exclusively a childhood disorder.
-It is usually diagnosed after nine months, but before age 6.
-Some signs of DSED may present into adolescence and young adulthood.
-Infants and young children are at risk of developing DSED if they receive inconsistent or insufficient care from a primary caregiver.
-Like reactive attachment disorder, it is commonly diagnosed in children raised in foster care or institutional environments.
+DSED is exclusively classified as a childhood disorder, although some associated symptoms may persist into adolescence and young adulthood.
+It is usually diagnosed in children after nine months of age, and before age 6.
+Infants and young children who receive inconsistent or insufficient care from a primary caregiver are at risk of developing DSED.
+Like reactive attachment disorder, it is commonly diagnosed in children raised in foster care or other institutional environments.

 Signs and symptoms

 The most common symptom of DSED is unusual interaction with strangers.
 A child with DSED shows no sign of fear or discomfort when talking to, touching, or accompanying an adult stranger.
-These behaviors can be categorized by the following:
+Examples of these behaviors in children include the following: